williamrhayes/CupUp/README.md

 # CupUp

-Using coffee flavor descriptions to predict the cup's score
+Using coffee flavor descriptions to predict a coffee's cupping score